 Geography of Puerto Rico: The island of Puerto Rico is located between the Caribbean Sea and the North Atlantic Ocean, east of the Dominican Republic.
-Puerto Rico is slightly less than three times the size of the state of Rhode Island (www.cia.gov/library/publications/theworld-factbook/geos/rq.html).
+Puerto Rico is slightly less than three times the size of the state of Rhode Island (CIA Factbook).
 In a critical shipping lane to the Panama Canal, Puerto Rico has been a key port for many settlers and governments over the centuries.
 The climate is tropical and the island is vulnerable to seasonal hurricanes.
 The majority of the island is mountainous.
-The Puerto Rican Parrot Recovery Program is located in the El Yungue National Forst and according to the U.S. Forest Service, the El Yunque National Forest is the only tropical rain forest in the United States National Forest System.
-The parrots have struggled at the recover program's location in the El Yunque Forest because of the wet climate and predators (www.fs.usda.gov/detail/elyunque/aboutforest/).
+El Yunque National Forest's 28,000 acres are one of the few remaining testaments to the rich rain forest that once dominated the island.
+The Puerto Rican Parrot Recovery Program is located in the El Yunque National Forest and according to the US Forest Service, the El Yunque National Forest is the only tropical rain forest in the United States National Forest System.
+The parrots have struggled at the recovery program's location in the El Yunque Forest because of the wet climate and predators.

-Puerto Rican Parrot Recovery Program: The PRPRP is a staff of eleven coordinate management and research/recovery efforts for the Puerto Rican parrot, considered one of the ten most endangered birds in the world (www.fws.gov/southeast/prparrot/).
-Established in 1968, the program is a multiagency effort to restore and manage the endangered Puerto Rican parrot.
-The United States Fish & Wildlife Service, United States Forest Service, and the United States Geological Survey have partnered in the recovery efforts of the United States' only remaining native parrot species.
-Audubon Magazine offers an interview with a U.S. Fish & Wildlife biologist at the program's headquarters (http://archive.audubonmagazine.org/endangeredspeci es/endangeredspecies0909.html).
-Learn more about the scientists currently working to protect the parrots as detailed in Bird Life International (www.birdlife.org/datazone/speciesfactsheet.php?id=1 666#FurtherInf).
+Puerto Rican Parrot Recovery Program (PRPRP): A staff of eleven coordinate management and research/recovery efforts for the Puerto Rican parrot, considered one of the ten most endangered birds in the world.
+Established in 1968, the Puerto Rican Parrot Recovery Program is a multiagency effort to restore and manage the endangered Puerto Rican parrot.
+The United States Fish & Wildlife Service, United States Forest Service, the Puerto Rico Department of Natural and Environmental Resources, and the United States Geological Survey have partnered in the recovery efforts of the United States' only remaining native parrot species.
+Learn more about this partnership and the recovery program at the United States Fish & Wildlife Service.
+Additionally, Forest Magazine offers an in-depth timeline of the early stages of the recovery program in its "Out There" column.
+Audubon Magazine offers a comprehensive interview with a United States Fish & Wildlife biologist at the program's headquarters, which includes what it is like to train the parrots for survival.
+The scientists are currently working toward protecting the parrots from further habitat loss, hunting, pet-taking, loss of potential nesting holes, hurricanes, and drought, as detailed in Bird Life International.